tommywong811/fyp-frontend/docs/pluginTutorial/docs/api.md

 ## Response

-The `/traffic` and `/air-quality` API returns data points for all tiles with 100x100 dimension that intersect with the rectangle area (x, y, toX, toY) in the following json format.
+The `/traffic` and `/air-quality` API returns data points for all tiles with 100x100 dimension that stay within or intersect with the rectangle area (x, y, toX, toY) in the following json format.

 ```json
 [